javanese-programmer/conveyor-object-detection/README.md

 ---

 ## Youtube Video
 A demonstration of how the device works can be observed in the following YouTube video.
+Please click on the thumbnail image to view the video.

 [![The Youtube Video](https://github.com/javanese-programmer/conveyor-object-detection/blob/main/image/Thumbnail.jpg?raw=true)](https://youtu.be/NyluVm7MZUU?si=-iUa0rmn3ZUJ-8rz)